EOEPCA/docroot/docs/howtos/deployment-guide.md

 # Deployment Guide

-The [Deployment Guide](/projects/deploy) documents the deployment of each EOEPCA Building Block as a coherent platform deployment.
+See the [Deployment Guide](/projects/deploy), which documents the deployment of each EOEPCA Building Block as a coherent platform deployment.